-When we stop to consider just how much we come into contact with plastic on a daily basis, we realize that it could well be impossible to live a modern life at all without it.
+When we stop to consider just how much we come into contact with plastic daily, we realize that it could well be impossible to live a modern life at all without it.
 From the plastic bags we use to carry our groceries, to the TVs fixed on our walls, and onto the liquids that are contained in it for everything from our drinks to our cleaning sprays.

 So, what becomes of this modern-day affliction?
-Whilst some of our plastics are exported to countries such as China to be recycled, the vast majority will end in either landfill, or in waterways around the world.
+Whilst some of our plastics are exported to countries such as China to be recycled, the vast majority will end in either landfills or waterways around the world.

-It’s clear that the threat that plastic imposes on the environment has never been graver.
-Each and every year we send enough plastic to landfill to circle the world four times over – and this harm extends not only to our ground, but also to our seas – with billions of pounds of plastics floating around in our oceans (EcoWatch).
+The threat that plastic imposes on the environment has never been graver.
+Each year we send enough plastic to landfills to circle the world four times over – and this harm extends not only to our ground but also to our seas – with billions of pounds of plastics floating around in our oceans (EcoWatch).

 The question we want to answer is, just what can be done about it?
-Which is exactly where our tips come in.
+This is exactly where our tips come in.

 1. Go green with the packaging and carrying of your groceries